 southjerseymuseum.org

-See O and O-27 gauge toy trains from the 1930s, 1940s and 1950s.
-Lionel, Marx and American Flyer engines, with adjoining cars, will race against each other on two diverse platforms.
-Vintage Plasticville buildings from the 1950s, vegetation and auxiliary structures will give the platforms a traditional holiday appearance.
+See toy trains from the 1930s, ‘40s and ‘50s, including Lionel, Marx and American Flyer engines.
+Plasticville buildings from the 1950s will give the platforms a vintage holiday appearance.

 BANK OF AMERICA WINTER VILLAGE AT BRYANT PARK